zuhririzqi/SnM-SaaS-Company/readme.md

 #### **Conclusion**

 1. CAGR in sales and profit margins from 2020-2023 of SnM Company still below industry standart.
-Company should achive 1 million sales/year and increasing profit margin to 19% to achive the industry standart.
+Company should achive 1 million sales/year and increasing profit margin to 19% to achive the industry standart, total customer stagnant from 2020-2023.
 2. Different region have their own top industry with highest CLV, but Contact Matcher and Support dominating as top product across the region and industry.
 3. Value of applied discount in the transaction played important rule to profit margin value.
-Products with more than 30% High Discount Group apllied from all transanction, has profit margins 3% to -3%.
+Products with more than 30% High Discount Group apllied from all transaction, has profit margins 3% to -3%.

 #### **Recomendation**